 Names: An older name for this species is Rubus triflorus.
-The genus name Rubus is the Latin name for bramble and pubescens means 'downy' referring to the fine hair.
+The genus name Rubus is the Latin name for bramble or blackberry and pubescens means 'downy' referring to the fine hair.
 The accepted author name for the plant classification - ‘Raf.’ refers to Constantine Samuel Rafinesque, (1783-1840), European polymath who traveled in the United States, lived here many years, collected specimens, and published over 6,700 binomial names for plants.
 He applied to be botanist on the Lewis & Clark expedition but Jefferson turned him down in favor of training Lewis to act as botanist and saving the expense of another person.
 It sounds strange to have the common name "red blackberry" and will only make sense when you accept that "Rubus" also means blackberry and the fruit of this plant is red plus the other reason given above in 'fruit.'

 Comparisons: Being a plant of the wetlands limits which other red raspberries may be confusing with this species.
 The most notable would be the Arctic Raspberry, R. arcticus with which our species will hybridize.
 The Arctic plant has thicker leaves with blunt tips on the leaflets, more purplish flowers and smaller but deeper red to purplish berries.
 Ranges do overlap.

 Another bramble that resembles this plant is Rubus flagellaris, and more properly takes the common name of Dewberry.
 This is a more upland species, but it also has creeping stems and those can root at the nodes and have prickles.
 These other examples of Rubus are or have been in the Garden: Wild Red Raspberry, R. idaeus; Thimbleberry, R. parviflorus; Black Raspberry, R. occidentalis; Blackberry, R. allegheniensis, and Purple Flowering Raspberry, R. odoratus.